Headache Physio helping you relieve the pain of Headache and Migraine

 Can Physiotherapy Treat Migraine Sufferers?

 Common migraines often come on with no warning signals.
 Sometimes it can be certain foods, drink, blood sugar levels, too much or too little sleep that trigger these migraines.
 The symptoms may be similar to a classic migraine.
 Most patients report that they need to go to sleep to eliminate this migraine pain.
-After a common migraine patients usually wake up feeling exhausted or washed out, with an increased sensitivity of their vision and hearing.
-During migraines it is common for the muscles in your neck, head and shoulders to tighten and cause your neck joints to stiffen.
-Hands on Physio can treat and reduce your muscle and joint tightness and assist your relaxation providing you with pain relief.
+After common migraines patients usually wake up feeling exhausted or washed out, with an increased sensitivity of their vision and hearing.
+During migraines, it is common for the muscles in your neck, head and shoulders to tighten and cause your neck joints to stiffen.
+Hands-on Physio can treat and reduce your muscle and joint tightness and assist your relaxation providing you with pain relief.